Tight deadlines, work piled up, yet you cannot puzzle your words without hard effort – does this sound familiar?

 AI tools are created to automate processes for you.

-They can generate content such as blog titles, blog posts, emails, ads, etc. in seconds.
+They can help you generate content, such as blog titles, blog posts, emails, ads, etc., in seconds.

 To help you get a better picture, let's put this into practice for a moment.

 So you have a few ideas swirling around in your head.
 You have an impressive set of facts and a blog title for your latest article.

 But then there's the same familiar flow – you are arguing with your fingers to write an intro.

 Let's check how AI tools can help you with this using TextCortex as an example.